KiloProjects/Kilonova/README.md

 ## STUFF TO DO

 -   For closed alpha:

-	- Finish grader
+    -   Finish grader (95%, only more testing is needed)
     -   Connect grader to DB
     -   Write minimal web interface
     -   Properly support user submissions
     -   Design a user hierarchy

 -   For closed beta:

     -   Work on web interface
     -   Add other tools and rank
     -   Add various extensions to the task description markup (like MathJax)
     -   Add more functionality

 -   For open beta:

     -   We'll see

-- For release:

-	- If we get here, I'm sure we'll figure out what is missing
+-   For release: - If we get here, I'm sure we'll figure out what is missing